About Us

 With an expanding portfolio of resources, we offer resources for a variety of Christian leaders: ministers, church planters, ministry directors, chaplains, elders, small group leaders, and those who simply are committed to a robust Christian witness.

-For a snapshot of some of the ways we have been partnering with churches through the last year, you can view our 2022-23 Year in Review booklet on Issuu.com or via this digital (PDF) version.
+For a snapshot of some of the ways we have been partnering with churches through the last year, you can view the 2024-25 Year in Review booklet via this digital (PDF) version.

 “Our ability to be on the road with ElderLink and Equipping for Ministry events has returned.
 We have welcomed people back onto ACU’s beautiful campus for Summit.
 We are also witnessing growth in the opportunities to consult and walk alongside more and more congregations as they face an array of challenges and opportunities!
 The Siburt Institute is journeying with elder groups, ministers and other church leaders as they navigate a wide range of challenges and opportunities.” —Carson Reed, Executive Director

-Abilene Christian University established the Siburt Institute in 2012, reflecting the university’s commitment to engage with congregational leaders and to support and resource the vital work of churches across the nation.
+Abilene Christian University has long endeavored to support the work of churches and church leaders.
+Whether one thinks of early revival services that took place on campus, the decades of Lectureship and Bible Teachers’ Workshop gatherings, or the ministry and consulting work from individuals like Dr. Paul Faulkner, Dr. Carl Brecheen, or Dr. Charles Siburt, ACU personnel have labored mightily for the good and benefit of leaders in local congregations.
+Upon the death of Dr. Charles Siburt (see below), ACU established the Siburt Institute in 2012 in Charles’s memory and as an extension of his ministry.
+The establishment of the Siburt Institute intends to reflect the university’s ongoing commitment to engage with congregational leaders and to support and resource the vital work of churches across the nation.
 Royce Money, ACU chancellor, was the institute’s first executive director, and Carson Reed now serves as executive director for the Siburt Institute and vice president for church relations.

 OUR NAMESAKE, DR. CHARLES SIBURT